 Employers should also be aware that under the EO Act, they have a duty to take reasonable and proportionate measures to eliminate discrimination, sexual harassment and/or victimisation as far as possible (s 15).
 Further information about positive duty is included below (see “Positive duty”).

 Under the EO Act (s 103), victimisation is unlawful.
-Victimisation refers to subjecting a person to (or threatening to subject a person to) any detriment because the person (or someone the person is associated with) has done anything, or is believed to intend to do something, in accordance with the EO Act (s 104).
+Victimisation means to subjecting a person to (or threatening to subject a person to) any detriment because the person (or someone the person is associated with) has done anything, or is believed to intend to do something, in accordance with the EO Act (s 104).
 This includes:

 • making a complaint or allegation that there has been a breach of the EO Act;